Nederlandsche Scheepsbouw Maatschappij

 The Nederlandsche Scheepsbouw Maatschappij (NSM; from Dutch: Dutch shipbuilding company), was a Dutch shipbuilding company based in Amsterdam.
 It existed from 1894 to 1946.
 From c.
-1908 it was the biggest Dutch shipbuilding company.
+1908 it was the largest Dutch shipbuilding company.

 Foundation of the NSM

 Successor of the Koninklijke Fabriek

 The Nederlandsche Scheepsbouw Maatschappij (NSM) was a successor of the Koninklijke Fabriek, albeit only from an organizational perspective.
 When the Koninklijke Fabriek was restarted as Nederlandsche Fabriek van Werktuigen en spoorwegmaterieel (later Werkspoor) on 22 May 1891, the shipbuilding activities were stopped.

 In 1893 former employees of the Koninklijke Fabriek then contacted Jacob Theodoor Cremer, and he founded the new company Nederlandsche Scheepsbouw Maatschappij (NSM).
 The literal meaning of the name was 'Dutch shipbuilding company', a name that would later prove not to be an exaggeration.
 NSM acquired (leased) the site of the former shipyard of the Koninklijke Fabriek, but not the site of the engine factory.
 Because it used the grounds and the former employees of the Koninklijke Fabriek, the NSM was a successor of the Koninklijke Fabriek, but only from an organizational perspective.